Marcelo Nicácio

-Marcelo da Paixão Ramos Nicácio (born 5 January 1983 in Salvador, Bahia) is a Brazilian footballer, who currently plays for CSA on loan from Boavista.
+Marcelo da Paixão Ramos Nicácio (born 5 January 1983) is a Brazilian former footballer.

 Career

 In January 2009 Nicácio joined Fortaleza on loan from Atlético Mineiro.
 In the first half of the year, he scored 13 goals in the Campeonato Cearense.
 He also completed the season as the Série B's top goal-scorer with 17 goals.

 In 2010, he signed for Figueirense and scored 2 goals in 10 matches of Série B.

 Ceará

 In September 2010, Nicácio joined Ceará.
 He made his debut in a 1–1 home draw against Goiás on 20 September, coming on as a substitute for Kempes.
 He scored his first goal on 2 October, in a 2–2 away draw against Corinthians.

 In the first half of 2011, Nicácio scored 16 goals in the Campeonato Cearense and Ceará were crowned champions.
 He continued scoring as he scored Ceará's opening goal of the Série A match in their 3–0 win over Atlético Mineiro on 7 July.
 On 10 August, Nicácio scored a last-minute winning goal in a 2–1 home win over São Paulo in their second stage first leg tie of the Copa Sudamericana.